 Identify the committee or group of individuals in the chapter who will be completing this task.
 They should use the information presented by the discussion groups to answer the questions in the submission booklet (remember that the group discussion questions are identical to those questions found in the formal submission booklet).
 Remind those who are collecting supporting documentation to get that information to these individuals by the date agreed to previously.

-All Pursuit of Excellence submissions are due no later than April 30.
-Completed Chapter Self-Assessment Booklets and supporting documentation should be submitted via email at pep@sigmanu.org (PREFERRED METHOD).
-Chapters unable to submit digitally should send a hard copy to the following address:
+All PEP submissions are due no later than April 30.
+Completed Chapter Self-Assessment Booklets and supporting documentation should be submitted via email at pep@sigmanu.org.